Ross Leslie Andra

 A name on a grave I recognized in Stadtfriedhof Roßwein

 We found our waz to Leipzig where we took a quick 1 hour whirlwind tour.
-We went to the church where Bach was organ master.
+We went to the church where Bach was cantor/music director.

 Nikolaikirche Leipzig